viert/watchhog/README.md

 Indexes
 -------

 The next important step is indexing.
-Indexes help watchhog (and us finally) to search particular records in store table.
+Indexes help watchhog (and us finally) to search particular records in the store table.
 Indexes are python structures built the following way.
 Let's say you have some lines of log:
 ```
 [2016-02-18 12:34:30] example.com "GET /ping HTTP/1.0" 200